-After all, from the employer’s perspective, the main point of a job interview is to understand what you could do for the organization and why she should hire you instead of someone else.
+After all, from the employer’s perspective, the main point of a job interview is to understand what you could do for the organization and why they should hire you instead of someone else.

 Why Do Interviewers Ask This Question?

 It’s the interviewer’s job to find someone who will perform in the position and get along with the team.
-With this question, the interviewer seeks to find out if:
+This question can be phrased in several ways:

 - Your strengths align with the company’s needs